-Jessie is a medical sociologist from the UK.
+Jessie is a health sociologist from the UK.
 Jessie teaches in Health Sciences, working with students to develop knowledge and skills in social analysis of health, inclusive and reflective practices, and qualitative research methods.
-Her main research interests are reproductive justice, families and relationships across the lifespan, embodiment, empowerment, intersectionality, and wellbeing in Higher Education.
+Her main research interests are gender and sexual health, LGBTQIA+ and young people’s access to care, care transitions.

 BA Hons First Class, Liverpool John Moores, UK, 2001.

 Graduate Certificate in Education (Higher Education), Flinders, 2016.